Comic book letter column: Form and content

-As standardized by the big mainstream American companies, the letter column was typically overseen by one of the comic's staff members, often the book's editor (or later on, the assistant editor), and occasionally the book's writer(s).
+As standardized by the big mainstream American companies, the letter column was typically overseen by one of the comic's staff members, often the book's editor (or later on, the assistant editor), and occasionally the book's writers.

 The letters page was often used as a soapbox, where in addition to responding to reader comments, the editor would provide behind-the-scenes details about the comics world, announce changes to the title or the creative team, plea for more (or better) letters, needle the competition, and otherwise communicate with readers.

 Due to the monthly (or longer) lag between issues, a comic's letter column usually featured reader responses to issues about three-to-five months prior to the current one.
 Occasionally, if a story ran too long one month, or there were printer-related problems, a comic's letters page would be omitted that issue.
 This would often produce an outcry from deprived readers in later letter columns, accompanied by the requisite apologies and explanations.

 Until the late-1970s, letter columns were usually found in the middle of the book, when they mostly moved to the book's second-to-last page (the last page tending to be an advertisement).

 Toward the end of 1960 — thanks in no small part to the urging of motivated readers like Jerry Bails (later to be known as the "father of comics fandom") and Roy Thomas — DC editor Julius Schwartz decided to print readers' home addresses in the letters, a custom of long standing in science fiction magazines and one which helped originate science fiction fandom (where Schwartz himself got his start in publishing).
 The first letters page with the letter writers' full addresses appeared in The Brave and the Bold #35 (May 1961).
 Because of this practice, many readers connected with each other, becoming penpals, and starting communities of fans and/or publishing fanzines.
 In a number of cases, readers (including future X-Men artist Dave Cockrum and future Elfquest creators Wendy and Richard Pini) "met" their future spouses via a comic book letter page.

 Peter Sanderson writes of Schwartz's letter columns:

 Similarly, under the guidance of editor-in-chief/publisher Stan Lee, Marvel Comics also decided to print readers' home addresses in the letters.
 Lee made it a priority to create a community of readers, giving them a sense of personal investment in Marvel and its titles.
 Lee's ambition to create a company aesthetic in this way was overwhelmingly successful; many Marvel fans would sign off their letters with the phrase, "Make Mine Marvel!"